-A person (A) discriminates against another (B) if, because of a combination of two relevant protected characteristics, A treats B less favourably than A treats or would treat a person who does not share either of those characteristics compared with persons with whom B does not share the characteristic.
+A person (A) discriminates against another (B) if, because of a combination of two relevant protected characteristics, A treats B less favourably than A treats or would treat a person who does not share either of those characteristics with whom B shares the protected characteristic at a particular disadvantage when compared with persons with whom B does not share the characteristic.
 When the PCP puts or would put B at that disadvantage and the PCP is not a proportionate means to achieving a legitimate aim.